 The blue light emitted by our beloved screens contributes to sleep problems.
 The light of a blue wavelength can trick your brain into thinking it’s daytime and interrupt our wake-sleep cycles.
 When the blue light hits your eyes, it stimulates your internal clock.
 So, in the late evening it’s a smart idea to shut down your computer and hide your smartphones (devices that emit a lot of blue light).
 When you reduce the blue light, your body gets the signal to start producing melatonin – which tells your body to get some sleep.

-Reaching your fitness goals have a lot of benefits!
-Exercise can reduce anxiety and improve brain health, decreases your chance of chronic illness and strengthens your bones and muscles.
-But sleep also improves the duration and quality of your night’s sleep.
+Reaching your fitness goals has a lot of benefits!
+Exercise can reduce anxiety and improve brain health, decreases your chance of chronic illness, and strengthens your bones and muscles.
+But physical exercise also improves the duration and quality of your night’s sleep.
 Good news!
 You don’t need to start the training program of an Olympian to reap the rewards in the sack.
 Just 30 minutes of moderate exercise can improve your sleep tonight!
 Exercise may make you a better sleeper – immediately.

 Try to Stress Less

 Insomnia is one of the most common symptoms of stress.
 Stress can be reduced by maintaining a healthy diet and regular exercise.
-But investigating the cause of your stress is important to getting a handle on it.
+But investigating the cause of your stress is also important.
 Do you have physical pain, too much work to do or too little social connection?
 Assessing the source of your stress will allow you to plan to tackle it.
-You may need to delegate responsibilities, schedule some virtual friend time or buy a new chair to ease the aching in your back.
+You may need to delegate responsibilities, schedule some virtual time with friends, or buy a new chair to ease the aching in your back.

 Getting a good night’s sleep can improve our emotional, physical, and mental well-being.
 Feeling stressed?
 Visit Ready for Life to learn more about youth and adult mental health with contributions for leading mental health experts.